-Payment Under Affidavit or Support in Southfield, Ann Arbor & Detroit
+Payment Under Affidavit or Support in Detroit, Southfield & Ann Arbor

 The US government attempts to limit the number of people who enter the Unites States that do not have the means to support themselves and also those who have not made arrangements for such support.
 Getting a US “sponsor”, a current US citizen who is willing to sign a legally-binding support contract, is the typical arrangement.
 The objective is to prevent the immigrant who may not be able to support themselves from becoming a charge of the US.
 As a sponsor, you are accepting financial responsibility for the immigrant, demonstrating your willingness and ability to support them.